CMPSC403-AlleghenyCollege-Fall2021/course_information/README.md

 #### Class Activities

+All students are required to actively participate during all of the class sessions.
+During nearly all class sessions, you will be required to complete and submit class exercises (individually and in teams).

 #### Presentations

+At various points of the course, students will engage with learning "hot topics" and investigative reporting, results of which they are invited to present to class.

 #### Reflection Quizzes

+At the beginning of each class session, students will be invited to take a short quiz reflecting on their understanding of the read material.

 #### Lab Assignments

+Lab assignments will contain challenges which assume cumulative knowledge of course concepts.
+Various assignments will feature individual or group work, and are graded on completion, completeness, and correctness.

 #### Course Project

+Course project provides students with an opportunity to develop a reasonably complex student-created project.
+Completion of this project will require use of the knowledge accumulated throughout the semester and will require planning, careful evaluation, and implementation of a wide variety of concepts.

 #### Assignment Submission

+All assignments have a stated due date and are to be turned in electronically on that due date.
+By submitting each assignment a student pledges that they have complied with Allegheny Honor Code.
+You must follow assignments instructions for submitting your completed programs in order for them to be graded.
+Late assignments will be accepted for up to one week past the assigned due date with a 15% penalty.
+All of the late assignments must be submitted at the beginning of the session that is scheduled one week after the due date.
+Unless special arrangements are made with the course instructor, no assignments will be accepted after the late deadline.

 #### Attendance

+It is mandatory for all students to attend all of the class and laboratory sessions.
+There are two types of excused absences: 1) the one you notify the instructor about in advance (for example, if you have a job interview during the class/lab time or have a religious observance), 2) the one that occurs due to a documented emergency or illness.
+If you will not be able to attend a session, then please let the instructor know at least two days in advance to describe your situation.
+In case you missed a class because of an emergency or an illness, please notify the instructor as soon as possible.
+In both cases the instructor will work with you to get you caught up.
+Students who miss more than five unexcused sessions will have their final grade in the course reduced by one letter grade.
+If you need to miss class due to a religious observance, please speak to me in advance to make appropriate arrangements.

 #### Communication

+Various digital channels are used in this course for communication, including email, Discord, and the GitHub issue tracker.
+Additionally, the course website is used to store the link to the course GitHub Organization, which will contain course syllabus, course schedule and the assignments.
+Students are responsible for regularly checking all platforms to ensure that the important messages are not being missed.

 #### Allegheny College Statement of Community